> The Watersons > Songs > The Jolly Waggoners

 The Watersons sang The Jolly Waggoners in 1966 on their second album The Watersons.
 Like all but one tracks from this LP, it was re-released in 1994 on the CD Early Days.
 It was also published on the Topic Sampler No. 6, A Collection of Ballads & Broadsides, and in 2004 on the Watersons’ 4 CD+DVD anthology Mighty River of Song.
 Note that the latter’s sleeve notes claim the track is from the soundtrack of the Travelling for a Living BBC TV documentary of 1966, which does not have Mike playing guitar on it.
 However, as Travelling for a Living is included in this box set on a bonus DVD, there is no harm done.
 Thanks to Bob Hudson for pointing this out.

 A.L.
-Lloyd commented in the original album's sleeve notes:
+Lloyd noted on the original album:

 In the old days, a man might die in the house he had been born in without ever having travelled above five miles away from it.
 The main means of communication in static, rural communities were potholed and treacherous roads and the waggoners who travelled them bearing goods, mail and gossip were important people.
 The dangers and hardship of their open-air life added a romantic flourish to the attraction of their roving trade and the charm of their freedom of movement.